-Find and Remove Duplicate Rows in Google Docs - Digital Inspiration
+Find and Remove Duplicate Rows in Google Sheets

-Unlike Microsoft Excel, there aren’t any Filter functions available in Google Docs spreadsheets but you can easily emulate them with simple formulae.
-Let’s see how:
+Unlike Microsoft Excel, there aren’t any Filter functions available in Google Spreadsheets but you can easily emulate them with simple formulae.

-Filter Unique Records in Google Docs
+Filter Unique Records in Google Sheets

 If you like to remove duplicate rows from a table in Google Docs, use the UNIQUE formula as shown in this screencast.

-Click an empty cell, type =UNIQUE(, select the range of cells you want to filter and then close the parenthesis.
+=UNIQUE(, select the range of cells you want to filter and then close the parenthesis.
 Simple.

 Find Duplicate Rows in Google Docs